Vietnamese Rare Beef Noodle Soup (Phở Bò Tái)

 5. Season the broth

-Once the broth is ready, bring it back to boil and add fish sauce to taste, sugar (rock sugar works best but caster or granulated sugar work just fine too) to balance the flavours.
+Once the broth is ready, bring it back to boil and add fish sauce to taste, sugar (rock sugar works best but brown sugar or caster sugar work just fine too) to balance the flavours.
 Taste the broth and adjust as needed, it should be deeply savoury, with a hint of sweetness.

 Preparing the beef